-Ivermectin is an antiparasitic agent isolated from the fermented broth of Streptomyces avermitilis bacteria.
+Ivermectin is an antiparasitic agent isolated from the fermented broth of the bacteria Streptomyces avermitilis.

-Mechanism of action: Ivermectin binds to chlorine channels of nerve and muscle cells in invertebrate microorganisms causing paralysis and death of the parasite.
-In addition, antiviral activity has been found in vitro on various viruses.
+Mechanism of action: Ivermectin binds to the chlorine channels of nerve and muscle cells in invertebrate microorganisms, causing paralysis and death of the parasite.
+Ivermectin has also been proven to be active against various viruses in vitro.

-Rationale: Recently, ivermectin has been reported as a potent inhibitor of SARS-Cov-2 replication in vitro [87].
+Rationale: Ivermectin was recently reported to be a potent inhibitor of SARS-Cov-2 replication in vitro [87].
 However, available evidence suggests that levels of ivermectin with meaningful activity against SARS-CoV-2 would not be achieved without potentially toxic increases in ivermectin dosing levels in humans [88].
-So, well conducted clinical trials are required.
+Therefore, well conducted clinical trials are required.

-DHR: Pruritus and rashes are described as adverse effects that usually appear the first days of treatment [89-91].
-A few case-reports have been found of ivermectin-associated SCARS: TEN, SJS and DRESS [92-94].
-There is one published case of FDE following ivermectin [95].
+DHR: The main adverse events are pruritus and rash, which usually appear during the first days of treatment [89-91].
+A few case reports of ivermectin-associated SCARS (TEN, SJS, and DRESS syndrome) have been published [92-94].
+There is 1 published case of FDE following ivermectin [95].
 No allergological studies were performed in these cases.